Night Striker

 Night Striker (ナイトストライカー, Naito Sutoraikā) is a 1989 shoot 'em up video game developed and published by Taito for the Taito Z System.
 In the game, the player flies an armoured car shooting enemy invaders to destroy a terrorist organisation.
 Night Striker combines gameplay elements of Sega's Space Harrier and Out Run.
 Versions were released for the Sega Mega-CD in 1993, Sony PlayStation in 1995, and Sega Saturn (as Night Striker S) in 1996.
 A version was released on the Taito Memories II Gekan compilation for the PlayStation 2 in 2007.
-Night Striker received mixed reviews, and the Mega-CD version in particular was heavily criticised, primarily due to poor graphics.
+Night Striker received mixed reviews, and the Mega-CD version in particular was heavily criticized, primarily due to poor graphics.
 The music was composed by Taito's Zuntata sound team, and has been released separately.

+Night Striker GEAR, a sequel developed and published by M2 for the Nintendo Switch and PC, is scheduled to be released in 2025.

 Plot

 The game is set in a futuristic city in 2049.
 A terrorist organisation has kidnapped Doctor Masker Lindberry and his daughter.
 The United Nations Special Service Agency has dispatched their agents to investigate, but to no avail.
 Its leader is leading a task force (code named Night Striker) using armoured vehicles to rescue them and destroy the organisation.